 FIG Artistic Gymnastics Age Group Programme

-The five-day camp focused primarily on practical work in the gymnasium with coaches and their gymnasts on the various technical and physical tests, the compulsory exercises and the modified optional rules.
+These two five-day camps In Nigeria and South Africa focused primarily on practical work in the gymnasium with coaches and their gymnasts on the various technical and physical tests, the compulsory exercises and the modified optional rules.
 Some theory background was provided to promote the FIG philosophy of protecting gymnasts during the growth years.